searchinglokesh/AOS_SIGNALS/README.md

 # Signal Handling in Unix

+## Introduction
+This document provides an overview of signal handling in Unix, including the types of signals, the signaling process, and practical code examples.
+Signal handling is a fundamental aspect of Unix system programming, allowing processes to respond to asynchronous events such as interrupts and exceptions.

 ## What are Signals?
 Signals are a mechanism that allows a procedure to be invoked in response to a defined set of events.
 They provide a way for processes to communicate with each other and handle exceptional conditions.